mlflow/mlflow/docs/source/models.rst

 <built-in-deployment>`.
 For example, the :ref:`mlflow models serve <local_model_deployment>` tool,
 which deploys a model as a REST API, validates inputs based on the model's signature.

-The following example displays the model signature for a classification model trained on the `Iris dataset <https://archive.ics.uci.edu/ml/datasets/iris>`_.
+The following example displays an excerpt from MLmodel file with the model signature for a classification model trained on the `Iris dataset <https://archive.ics.uci.edu/ml/datasets/iris>`_.
 The input has 4 named, numeric columns.
-The output is an unnamed integer specifying the predicted class:
+The output is an unnamed integer specifying the predicted
+class:

 .. code-block:: yaml